Maximum Weights for Receiver Air Shocker:

 To Set Air:

-Hook up trailer using properly selected ball adaptor and height adjustment in order to have a level trailer when loaded.
+Hook up trailer using properly selected ball adaptor and height adjustment in order to a level trailer when loaded.

 Next, inflate the air bag.
 As air pressure increases, the unit will rotate lifting the hitch point.
 Install enough air to lightly compress top bushing or until bump stop clearance is approximately 1/8".